davidgellen/ASOS-demo-app/README.md

 # ASOS-demo-app

+## About
+This project was developed as assignment for Software architecture course on FEI STU, 2022/2023.
+The project demonstrates the differences between SQL databases and NoSQL databases.
+Comparison and measurement of each type of NoSQL DB with SQL DB is implemented in its own branch.

 How to setup project locally (in Intellij IDEA):
 1. clone the project
 2. download jdk 17+ (Intellij will suggest if no appropriate SDK present)